youneskouisaz-dot/EGN321-Module2/readme.md

 - round-trip testing
 - zero-value testing

+The Assignment 2.1 conversion module is located in:

+`src/units.py`

-The original Assignment 2.1 tests remain in:
+The Assignment 2.1 tests are located in:

 `tests/test_units.py`

-The conversion module remains in:

-`src/units.py`

----

 ## Assignment 2.2 - Pump Performance Tool